LaxarJS/laxar-mocks/docs/manuals/introduction.md

 # Introduction to LaxarJS Mocks

-First, we're going to explain how to use LaxarJS Mocks.
-Then, there are some notes for LaxarJS v1.x users.
-Then we go into details on setup and running, which you don not need to worry about if using a project created by the  [Yeoman Generator for LaxarJS 2.x](http://laxarjs.org/docs/generator-laxarjs2-latest/).
+Before going into details, we will introduce the testing framework by showing an example and use that to describe the individual steps usually found in a widget test.

 ## An Example Test

-Before going into details, we will introduce the testing framework by showing an example and use this to describe the individual steps usually found in a widget test.

 The following is a simple test for a *plain* widget.
 Consult your adapter's documentation to find any additional information for your integration technology.